flomesh-io/osm-edge-docs/content/en/docs/guides/health_checks/control_plane_health_probes.md

     bookstore    osm2    enabled
     ```

-    If the OSM namespace is found in any `osm namespace list` command with `SIDECAR-INJECTION` enabled, remove the namespace from the mesh injecting the sidecars.
+    If the osm-edge namespace is found in any `osm namespace list` command with `SIDECAR-INJECTION` enabled, remove the namespace from the mesh injecting the sidecars.
 For the example above:

     ```console
     $ osm namespace remove osm-system --mesh-name osm2 --osm-namespace osm-system2